spryker/spryker-docs/docs/marketplace/user/features/202200.0/marketplace-product-approval-process-feature-overview.md

 The Marketplace Product Approval Process allows marketplace owners to verify the products of merchants before showing them to customers.

-Thus, only the approved and active products within the validity dates range and existing for the defined store are displayed in the Storefront.
+Thus, the Storefront displays only the approved, active, within the validity period, and existing for the defined store products.

 ## Product lifecycle